florfares/florfares/README.md

 # Hi!👋 I am Flor 🌸

-I was born in Argentina and I am finishing my PhD in Economics at UBA 🎓 I love Macroeconomics! 📊 I am currently working on my thesis on inflation stabilization programs, from both theoretical and empirical aspects 📉 Search me on Google Scholar to look at my published papers! 📄
+I was born in Argentina and I am finishing my PhD in Economics at UBA 🎓 I love Macroeconomics! 📊 I am currently working on my thesis on inflation stabilization programs, from both theoretical and empirical aspects 📉 Search me on Google Scholar to look at my published contributions! 📄

 📚 I learned statistics in undergraduate and graduate so I have a good knowledge base in the area.
 The last few years I was exploring different languages and identification methods, always in a very self-taught way. 💻 I have knowledge in Stata, Eviews, R and Python, which I often use to make economic projections, data analysis or econometric models.